 Reside on Surf has seven different studio and 1-bedroom floor plans.
 Studios range in size from 402 to 567 square feet, and 1-bedrooms span 589 to 961 square feet.

 Views.
-The views from most of the apartments are constrained by the building’s limited height and the height and density of its surroundings.
+The views from many of the apartments are constrained by the building’s limited height and the height and density of its surroundings.

 Amenities, services, policies

-A limited number of parking spaces are available for rent for $210 a month.
+A limited number of parking spaces are available for rent.